Agranom/ngx-material-timepicker/README.md

 | Name | Description |
 |------|-------------|
 | @Input()
-  ngxTimepicker: NgxMaterialTimepicker | The timepicker that this input is associated with. |
+  ngxTimepicker: NgxMaterialTimepickerComponent | The timepicker that this input is associated with. |
 | @Input()
   disabled: boolean | Weather the timepicker popup should be disabled. |
 | @Input()